The Blog of Toledo Lucas County Public Library

 Playwright Dr. John S. Scott Inducted into Toledoana Collection

-Posted 3 months ago by Library NewsPosted in Culture and Diversity, Fiction, Graphic Novels and Poetry, History and Politics, Library News and Local History
+Posted 5 months ago by Library NewsPosted in Culture and Diversity, Fiction, History and Politics, Library News and Local History

 The Toledo Lucas County Public Library and Books4Buddies recently recognized one of the region’s most renowned playwrights, Dr. John S. Scott, during a ceremony titled LEGACY that was held at the Kent Branch.
 During the ceremony, Dr. Scott and his collective works were inducted into the Library’s Toledoana Collection, which features works by prominent Toledo and Northwest Ohio authors.

 Local History and Genealogy Department Manager Jill Clever presided over the induction, with remarks and recognitions from local officials, friends and Laneta Goings, president and co-founder of Books4Buddies (an organization Dr. Scott has worked with in the past that collects new and gently used books for disadvantaged children and young adults).